simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/low_side.md

 Low-side current sensing is probably the most common current sensing technique.
 The main reason why is because it does not require neither high-performance PWM rejection current sense amplifiers (as inline does) neither high-voltage supporting amplifiers (as high-side does).
 The shunt resistors are always placed in between low side mosfets and the ground making sure that the amplifiers always have very low voltages on their terminals.
 The main drawback of this approach is that, since the current passing through the shunt resistors is phase current only if the  corresponding low side mosfet is ON, we can only measure it in those moments.
 The PWM frequency is usually 20 to 50 kHz, which means that the low-side mosfets turn on and off 20,000 to 50,000 times per second, therefore the synchronization in between PWM setting and ADC acquisition is very very important.

 Low side current sensing for all the architectures is on our road-map and we are actively working on it.
-The main issue at the moment is very hardware specific synchronisation procedure of the PWM generation and ADC triggering.
+The main issue at the moment is very hardware specific synchronization procedure of the PWM generation and ADC triggering.
 Therefore we are attacking one MCU architecture at the time. 😃

 <a href="javascript:show('bldc','type');" id="btn-bldc" class="btn btn-type btn-bldc btn-primary">BLDC motors</a>
 <a href ="javascript:show('stepper','type');" id="btn-stepper" class="btn btn-type btn-stepper"> Stepper motors</a>